Overcoming IT Infrastructure Disaster

 It’s enough to make your head spin.
 Of course with your data safely housed inside the Acumatica SaaS platforms, you won’t have to give those systems running your ERP software another thought, but it’s well worth thinking about the other mission-critical components of your business infrastructure, including your Internet infrastructure.
 In a SaaS environment, this can be as simple as ensuring you have a wireless 4G router to provide backup Internet service and a couple of Chromebooks in case you need to relocate your team to run the operations in the event of an emergency.

 Our sister company Acronis specializes in providing software that can help you protect your data and have a broad range of solutions for the home and small business right through to the large enterprise.
-You can learn more about them here.

 By Richard Duffy